 - All instructors teaching general education courses

 All ideas for improving the General Education Assessment process are welcomed by the administration at SUNY Brockport.
-The best way to propose changes is to participate in the assessment process because each faculty team has an opportunity to reflect on the process and suggest improvements with each cycle.
-You may also propose your ideas to any member of the GEAC at any time or discuss them with the Director of the Office of Accountability and Assessment or your school Deans
+There are many ways to suggest changes.
+Instructors collecting data have an ongoing opportunity to reflect on the process and suggest improvements when they submit their reports.
+Instructors may also propose their ideas to any member of the GEAC at any time or discuss them with the Director of General Education, the Director of the Office of Accountability and Assessment, or school Deans.